Energy in Norway: Fossil fuels

+Natural gas

+In the aftermath of the 2022 Nord Stream pipeline sabotage, Norway became the leading natural gas supplier to the European Union.
+According to Lukas Trakimavičius, an energy security expert from the Center for European Policy Analysis, there is a risk that hostile actors could try to negatively affect the European Union's natural gas security by targeting Norway's offshore gas infrastructure.
+Considering the size and remoteness of Norway’s subsea pipelines, attribution of such an attack could be very difficult.

 North Sea oil

 In May 1963, Norway asserted sovereign rights over natural resources in its sector of the North Sea.
-Exploration started on July 19, 1966, when Ocean Traveller drilled its first hole.
-Initial exploration was fruitless, until Ocean Viking found oil on August 21, 1969.
+Exploration started on 19 July 1966, when Ocean Traveller drilled its first hole.
+Initial exploration was fruitless, until Ocean Viking found oil on 21 August 1969.
 By the end of 1969, it was clear that there were large oil and gas reserves in the North Sea.
 The first oil field was Ekofisk, which produced 427,442 barrels of crude in 1980.
 Subsequently, large natural gas reserves have also been discovered and it was specifically this huge amount of oil found in the North Sea that made Norway's separate path outside the EU facile.

 Against the backdrop of the 1972 Norwegian referendum to not join the European Union, the Norwegian Ministry of Industry, headed by Ola Skjåk Bræk moved quickly to establish a national energy policy.
 Norway decided to stay out of OPEC, keep its own energy prices in line with world markets, and spend the revenue—known as the "currency gift"—in the Petroleum Fund of Norway.
 The Norwegian government established its own oil company, Statoil (since renamed Equinor), which was raised that year, and awarded drilling and production rights to Norsk Hydro and the Saga Petroleum.

 The North Sea turned out to present many technical challenges for production and exploration, and Norwegian companies invested in building capabilities to meet these challenges.
 A number of engineering and construction companies emerged from the remnants of the largely lost shipbuilding industry, creating centers of competence in Stavanger and the western suburbs of Oslo.
 Stavanger also became the land-based staging area for the offshore drilling industry.
 Due to refinery needs when making special qualities of commercial oils, Norway imported NOK 3.5 billion of foreign oil in 2015.